12 Baisakh Camp. Hub

 On April 25, 2015, a massive 7.8 magnitude earthquake struck Nepal, followed by a 7.3 magnitude earthquake on May 12.
 Nearly 9,000 people were killed, more than 22,000 were injured, and 3.5 million were left homeless.
 After experiencing such a devastating force of nature, the project organically sought to make sense of our ephemeral existence and potential avenues to heal in its aftermath.

-In the time of acute loss and trauma, the six months long art project was envisioned as a community based platform where community members, artists, researchers, activists, writers, educators and other professionals could come together and contribute towards cultivating hope and celebrate resilience in already politically instable Nepal, where a decade long Maoist Insurgency had 'officially' ended just nine years earlir.
+In a period of acute loss and trauma, we initiated a community based platform where community members, artists, researchers, activists, writers, educators and other professionals could come together and contribute towards cultivating hope and resilience in an unstable environment.
+This effort ultimately ended up being a six-months-long process.

 We decided to call the project ‘12 Baisakh,’ as according to the Nepali calendar that was the day the earthquake struck.
 ‘12 Baisakh’ was realized in collaboration with the residents of Thulo Byasi, Bhaktapur.
 The collaboration evolved over two phases.
 The first focused on supporting the community through the use of creative outlets for psychological counseling and addressing immediate food and sanitation needs.
 Temporary gathering spaces were also established to facilitate community conversations.